openjournals/buffy/docs/responders/github_action.md

 GitHub Action
 =============

-This responder triggers workflow run on a GitHub Action using the GitHub API.
+This responder triggers a workflow run on a GitHub Action using the GitHub API.
 Optionally if the call is successful (not the result of the workflow run but the call to trigger it) a reply message can be posted as a comment in the issue.
 Allows [labeling](../labeling).

 ## Listens to